ArnoldDP/OStim-Community-Modlist/README.md

  * Perks

 Perks are handled by Vokriinator black.
-This is a combination of the mods SPERG, Adamant, vokrii, and Ordinator.
+This is a patch that ccombines several perk overhaul mods from various authors.
 This provides you with a massive perk tree that allows for an astounding number of builds for you to come up with.

  * Vampires and Werewolves